mui/material-ui/docs/src/pages/components/use-media-query/use-media-query-es.md

 Some of the key features:

-- ⚛️ It has an idiomatic React API.
+- ⚛ Tiene una API de React idiomática.
 - 🚀 It's performant, it observes the document to detect when its media queries change, instead of polling the values periodically.
 - 📦 [1 kB comprimido](/size-snapshot).
 - 🤖 It supports server-side rendering.